Geography of Tennessee: Topography

 Marked by a diversity of landforms and topographies, Tennessee features six principal physiographic provinces, from east to west, which are part of three larger regions: the Blue Ridge Mountains, the Ridge-and-Valley Appalachians, and the Cumberland Plateau, part of the Appalachian Mountains; the Highland Rim and Nashville Basin, part of the Interior Low Plateaus of the Interior Plains; and the East Gulf Coastal Plain, part of the Atlantic Plains.
 Minor regions include the southern tip of the Cumberland Mountains, the Western Tennessee Valley, and the Mississippi Alluvial Plain.
-The state's highest point is Clingmans Dome, at 6643 ft above sea level.
-Clingmans Dome is the highest point on the Appalachian Trail and the third-highest peak in the United States east of the Mississippi River.
+The state's highest point is Kuwohi, at 6643 ft above sea level.
+Kuwohi is the highest point on the Appalachian Trail and the third-highest peak in the United States east of the Mississippi River.
 The state's lowest point, 178 ft, is on the Mississippi River at the Mississippi state line in Memphis.
 Tennessee is home to the most caves in the United States, with more than 10,000 documented.

 Blue Ridge Mountains

 The western Blue Ridge Mountains lie within Tennessee's eastern edge.
 This range is characterized by towering mountains and jumbled terrains, and is divided into several subranges, namely the Great Smoky Mountains, the Bald Mountains, the Unicoi Mountains, the Unaka Mountains, and the Iron Mountains.
 The average elevation of the Blue Ridge Mountains in Tennessee is 5000 ft above sea level.
-The state's border with North Carolina roughly follows the highest peaks of this range, including Clingmans Dome, the state's highest point.
+The state's border with North Carolina roughly follows the highest peaks of this range, including Kuwohi, the state's highest point.
 The Blue Ridge area was never more than sparsely populated, and today most of it is protected by the Cherokee National Forest, the Great Smoky Mountains National Park, and several federal wilderness areas and state parks.